 Once you know who your potential brand advocates are, you can reach out to them to begin a partnership.
 This works best if you have a UGC campaign or case study requests in mind; otherwise, it can sometimes be best to just keep engaging with your customer’s content on social media rather than asking for something specific.

 The best time to reach out to brand advocates (both customers and employees! is when they’re already feeling awesome about your business.
 This could be right after they leave a positive review, give you a high NPS score, renew their subscription, post something positive on social media, or have a great interaction with your customer service team.

 4. Set goals for your brand advocacy program

-To set your brand advocacy program up for success, set goals and KPIs.
+To set your brand advocacy program (also known as employee advocacy program) up for success, set goals and KPIs.
 Choose metrics that will help you measure the impact of your program.
 These metrics might include:

 - Brand awareness

 - Website traffic

 - Post engagement